open-craft/tinymce-adsk-plugin/README.md

-# tinymce-s3-plugin
+# tinymce-customlink-plugin
-A TinyMCE plugin to insert/customize s3 link
+A TinyMCE plugin to insert/customize links